haberdashPI/vscode-modal-keys/README.md

    kakune's noun-verb model (compared to vim's verb-noun model), it is useful to be able to repeat the last selection (e.g. noun) that occurred before a verb.
 ModalKeys provides a `repateLastUsedSelection` for this purpose.
+5. Visual booksmarking: when you [place bookmarks](#Bookmarks), there is a visual indication of the bookmark at its location

 **TODO**: keyboard macros